Jean-Pierre Gazeau: Career

 Gazeau is the author "Coherent States in Quantum Physics" (2009).
 He is the co-author of "Coherent States, Wavelets and Their Generalizations", initially published in 2000 with a revised edition in 2014.At Paris Diderot University, Gazeau served as vice president for communication from 1992-1997.
 Under Gazeau's initiative, supported by several colleagues, the university in 1994 held an event – Denis Diderot Days – to explore the philosopher's work and impact.
 The theme was "The transmission of academic knowledge through the book".
 The events were held under the patronage of French President François Mitterrand and sponsored by the Minister of Culture and Francophonie, the Minister of Higher Education and Research, the Chancellor of Universities and the Office of Paris Mayor Jacques Chirac.

 Gazeau is affiliated with top scientific institutions in France: the Astroparticle and Cosmology Laboratory; the National Centre for Space Studies CNES; the Paris Observatory; and the National Center of Scientific Research.
 In Brazil, he is affiliated with the Brazilian Center for Research in Physics (CPBF).

 He has served as a visiting researcher in the United States, Canada, Japan and several European countries outside of France.
-In addition, he has served as a visiting researcher in Brazil; at Chern Institute at Nankai University in Tianjin, China; and at the Institute for Research in Fundamental Sciences in Tehran, Iran He also has been a visiting professor in Algeria, Bangladesh, Benin, Burundi, Morocco and Nicaragua.
+In addition, he has served as a visiting researcher in Brazil; at Chern Institute of Mathematics at Nankai University in Tianjin, China; and at the Institute for Research in Fundamental Sciences in Tehran, Iran He also has been a visiting professor in Algeria, Bangladesh, Benin, Burundi, Morocco and Nicaragua.